top of page

 Sacrilege.
 Yes, I’m expecting my removal from the bookworm club any day now.

-Don’t get me wrong: if I can help it I will always try to read a book before watching the film or TV series based on said book.
-However, if the story is relevant enough to your own novel or piece of work and you don’t have time to read it (or you’re not able to read it) then you could commit literary treason and watch a version of the story on your screen instead (shudders).
+Don’t get me wrong: if I can help it, I will always try to read a book before watching the film or TV series based on that book.
+However, if the story is relevant enough to your own novel or piece of work, and you don’t have time to read it, then you could commit literary treason and watch a version of the story on your screen instead (shudders).

-Obviously, this should be used with caution as visual media is very different and books usually need to be adapted to suit.
+Obviously, this should be used with caution; visual media is very different, and books usually need to be significantly altered to suit the new medium.

 TIP 12.
 DON’T BE AFRAID TO DNF A BOOK